ashn-dot-dev/site/src/blog/wip.md

 }
 ```

-The Open Data Structures (ODS) implementation operates on an
+The Open Data Structures implementation operates on an
 [`ods::array`](https://github.com/patmorin/ods/blob/edition-0.1g/cpp/array.h)
 of some type `T`.
 The closest equivalent to `ods::array` would be Sunder's
 slice type, so our merge-sort implementation will operate on a slice of